sourav-mazumder/Data-Science-Extensions/spark-datasource-rest/README.md

 Northern California,pr
 Virgin Islands region,pr

-Please ensure that the csv file doen not have any space in between the column names as well as in between the values for those columns in the rows.
+Please ensure that the csv file does not have any space in between the column names as well as in between the values for those columns in the rows.

 ```python